 Check out the Waiuku Town website for places to eat, shop, and experience:

 Toilets - there are no toilets available onboard our trains, or at Victoria Avenue Station.
-Please use the toilets at Glenbrook Station or in Waiuku Town.
+Please use the toilets at Glenbrook Station.

 Seating - seating is not allocated, and you are free to move between carriages, please supervise children closely when crossing between carriages.

 Luggage - any items that cannot fit in the luggage racks or in front of you (including bikes) should be stowed in the Guard's van for safety reasons, please talk to our train staff.

 Wheelchairs - wheelchairs can be accommodated on selected carriages on our trains, please talk to our train or station staff for assistance.

 Pushchairs - pushchairs may not be able to be conveyed on all trains due to space and safety reasons though may be able to be stored at Glenbrook Station, please talk to our train or station staff for assistance.

 Children - please supervise your children at all times, do not allow them to stand on seats or lean out of windows and carefully supervise them while crossing between carriages, please also ensure that both catches are engaged when opening windows.